UC-Senior-Design/Main-Repo/hw/task_list/task_list.md

 - Identify each sensor's capabilities and limits
 - Identify what sensor's can be used together
 - Identify what algorithms are needed to successfully use the data from the sensors
-- Devise plan for using non-visual sensors for navigation and determine what is lacking in the nonn-vision navigation
+- Devise plan for using non-visual sensors for navigation and determine what is lacking in the non-vision navigation